 - Or even the plastic garbage pollution in the ocean that washes up on the beach.

-This website, the Sable Island Institute’s, provides a wide range of information—and 100s of images—about Sable’s people, natural history, and activities.
+The Sable Island Institute site provides a wide range of information—and 100s of images—about Sable’s people, natural history, and activities.
 Some of the many images may provide inspiration and ideas for storylines or essay subjects.

-Johanna Bertin’s Sable Island, Tales of Tragedy and Survival from the Graveyard of the Atlantic (2006)
+Sable Island, Tales of Tragedy and Survival from the Graveyard of the Atlantic (2006), by Johanna Bertin.

 Prose may be fiction (story) or non-fiction (essay).
 Winners will be chosen for excellence of research based on recommended sources, skillful prose, and an imaginative connection to Sable Island.